Electricity: Electrical current is 230 volts, 50Hz. European-style two-pin plugs are standard.

 Entry requirements for Canadians: Canadian citizens require a passport valid for at least three months beyond period of intended stay.
 No visa is required for stays of up to 90 days within a 180 day period.

 Entry requirements for Australians: Australian citizens require a passport valid for at least three months beyond period of intended stay.
 No visa is required for stays of up to 90 days within a 180 day period.

 Entry requirements for South Africans: South African citizens require a passport valid for at least three months beyond period of intended stay.
 A visa is required.

 Entry requirements for New Zealanders: New Zealand citizens require a passport valid for at least three months beyond period of intended stay.
 No visa is required for stays of up to 90 days within a 180 day period.

 Entry requirements for Irish nationals: Irish nationals require a valid passport, but a visa is not necessary.

 Passport/Visa Note: The borderless region known as the Schengen area includes the following countries: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, and Sweden.
-All these countries issue a standard Schengen visa that has a multiple entry option that allows the holder to travel freely within the borders of all.
+All these countries issue a standard Schengen visa that has a multiple entry option, allowing the holder to travel freely within the borders of all.
 Non-EU nationals must hold a return or onward ticket, all necessary documents for onward travel and sufficient funds.
 For travel to Spain, sufficient funds is defined as EUR 62.40 per day of stay, with a minimum of EUR 561.60 or equivalent in other freely convertible currency.
 Visitors to Spain also require an invitation letter or confirmation of accommodation.
 It is highly recommended that passports have at least six months validity remaining after the intended date of departure from Spain.
 Immigration officials often apply different rules to those stated by travel agents and official sources.